-When filing a complaint under the Preventing and Addressing Discrimination and Harassment and/or Preventing and Addressing Retaliation policies (“PADHR Complaint”), EOCR strongly encourages the use of its Complaint Form.
-If a reasonable accommodation or other assistance is needed to file a complaint, please contact the EOCR offce at (434) 924-3200.
-Complaints may be submitted to EOCR in any one of the following ways:
+When filing a complaint under the Preventing and Addressing Discrimination and Harassment and/or Preventing and Addressing Retaliation policies (“PADHR Complaint”), EOCR strongly encourages the use of its online Complaint Form.
+If a reasonable accommodation or other assistance is needed to file a complaint, such as an alternative written version of the Complaint Form, please contact the EOCR office at (434) 924-3200 or email@example.com.

 EOCR will also accept complaints in alternate written form where the complaint includes the following minimum information:

 - the name of the party filing the complaint (“Complainant”) and contact information;

 - the name(s) of the responding party or parties (“Respondent”);

 - details regarding the conduct believed to constitute Prohibited Discriminatory, Harassing, or Retaliatory Conduct, including who, when, what, and where; and

 - a brief explanation of why the Complainant believes the alleged conduct is based on one or more protected characteristics.

 EOCR will not accept complaints that are not in writing or have not been reduced to writing with the assistance of an EOCR employee.
 Written complaints may be submitted to EOCR by email to UVAEOCR@Virginia.edu.
 The hand delivery, mailing, or faxing of written complaint to EOCR's main office is not available at this time.

 Preventing and Addressing Discrimination, Harassment, and Retaliation (PADHR) Complaint Procedures